Enrollment into competing studies

 Bias—The IRB is required to assess a trial's potential benefits to science and society and thus potential bias that could undermine study results is of rightful concern to the IRB.
 As such, investigators have an obligation to consider whether participants are representative of the wider population, and to ensure an appropriate study design and recruitment methods.
 While a proposed recruitment strategy may involve allowing investigators and/or subjects to choose between studies, investigators should be prepared to justify the proposal, including how the proposed methods preclude the potential for bias.

-Investigators, when faced with a situation of competitive enrollment, must present a recruitment strategy to the IRB that considers the above approaches and offers justification as to the chosen method(s).
+Investigators, when faced with a situation of competing studies, must present a recruitment strategy to the IRB that considers the above approaches and offers justification as to the chosen method(s).

 The IRB will utilize this guidance to consider the proposed strategy, and may approve, require revisions to, or disapprove the proposal as is needed to ensure the adequate protection of subjects.